 - Setting the policy agenda on technology, innovation, and global competition issues by producing original research reports and analytical commentary;

 - Shaping public debate by hosting events, giving speeches and presentations, providing official testimony, and serving as expert issue analysts in the news media; and

 - Advising policymakers through direct interaction in Washington, DC, and other state, national, and regional capitals around the world.

-On the strength and influence of this work, the University of Pennsylvania has ranked ITIF as the top science and technology think tank in the United States, and number two in the world.
+On the strength and influence of this work, the University of Pennsylvania has ranked ITIF as the world’s leading think tank for science and technology policy, and one of the top 50 U.S. think tanks of any sort.

 While producing its own original research, analysis, and commentary, ITIF also hosts a rich and voluminous program of panel discussions, debates, roundtables, and presentations featuring distinguished authors, prominent policymakers, influential thinkers, and other leaders on issues shaping the course of technology innovation.
 ITIF analysts also travel widely to engage in policymaking forums around the world.
 In recent years, these trips have led, among other places, to Ottawa, Mexico City, London, Brussels, Berlin, Paris, Oslo, Stockholm, Salzburg, Vienna, Brasilia, Rio de Janeiro, Santiago, New Delhi, Seoul, Tokyo, and Beijing.

 If a common theme or point of view runs through all of ITIF’s work, it is that public policy should almost always err on the side of spurring innovation instead of limiting or constraining it—and the conventional policy agendas of both the left and right are often ill-suited to the challenges and opportunities of today’s economy.
 ITIF believes that effective innovation policy requires policy innovation, which stems from disruptive new thinking that actively pushes back on faulty ideas.